Free PcMED Insider NewsletterClick here

 • ACS (RCT data): Relative risk 0.80 to 0.82

-• Recent data from the Canadian National Breast Screening Study did not show decrease when comparing mammography to controls, perhaps due to more recent improvements in treatments but does not take in to account advances in imaging
+• Recent data from the Canadian National Breast Screening Study did not show decrease when comparing mammography to controls, perhaps due to more recent improvements in treatments but does not take into account advances in imaging

 • May increase life expectancy (ACS systematic review) but could not quantitate